Memoirs of an Early Arab Feminist: The Life and Activism of Anbara Khalidi- A reflection

 A persisting reality of the Arab life that its misery was reduced to the Palestinian one is a harsh lesson I am still learning about (my) history.
 That era between the last years of the Ottoman Empire, and what took place from the Nakba to the Naksa, and then the Palestinian exodus from one Arab country to another until Oslo, keep unveiling itself.
 Like peeling an onion.
 Its core seems unreachable.

 The problem may have been our ignorance and naivety.
 Our fear to see the truth.
 Which resulted in ending one tyranny to fall into another, and instead of facing the truth we found ourselves fighting realities that were far reached.

-That period of Ottoman reign, that secluded the Arabs, and towards the end of it, with the Armenian genocide, an ethnic cleansing to the Arabs was as well taking place.
+That period of Ottoman reign that secluded the Arabs, and towards the end of it, with the Armenian genocide, an ethnic cleansing of the Arabs was as well taking place.
 But yet we failed to recognize.
-What Jamal Pasha did to get rid of Salim II, and his indepth hate to the Arabs that was revealing itself shortly after, made the Arabs look for any ally to contract with.
+What Jamal Pasha did to get rid of Salim II, and his in-depth hate to the Arabs that was revealing itself shortly after, made the Arabs look for any ally to contract with.
 The fall of the empire was the joy of the Arabs.
 Whereas, they failed to see what was yet to come to them.
 As the international community kept feeding the Zionist movement, the Arabs were assured that their worries were exaggerated.